jlikhuva/blog/posts/string_indexing.md

 #[derive(Debug, PartialEq, Eq)]
 enum SuffixType {
     /// A variant for S-type suffixes.
 The associatef boolen
     /// indicates whether this suffix is an `LMS` suffix.
-We
-    /// discuss what that means below.
     S(bool),

     /// A variant for L-type suffixes